R.B. van Valkenburgh

 Before Antietam

-He studied law; was admitted to the bar and commenced practice in Bath, N.Y.
-He was a member of the NY State assembly in 1852 and again in 1857 and 1858.
-At the start of the War he was in command of the recruiting depot in Elmira, N.Y., and organized seventeen regiments for the Civil War.
+He studied law, was admitted to the bar and practiced in Bath, NY, and was a member of the NY State assembly in 1852 and again in 1857 and 1858.
+At the start of the War he was in command of the recruiting depot in Elmira, N.Y., and organized seventeen regiments for war service.
 In 1861 he was elected Republican U.S. Congressman from New York.

-He enrolled in the 107th New York at age 40 at Elmira and mustered in as Colonel, 13 August 1862.
+He enrolled in the 107th New York Infantry at age 40 at Elmira and mustered in as Colonel on 13 August 1862.

 On the Campaign